In the guide

 You are classed as a 'producer' if you are one of the following:

-- the manufacturer of a product established in a Member State of the European Union (EU)
+- the manufacturer of a product established in the UK

 - any other person presenting themselves as the manufacturer by affixing to the product their name, trademark or other distinctive mark

-- the importer of a product from outside of the EU
+- the importer of a product into the UK

 What should I do to make sure I comply?